sisoje/swiftui-native/README.md

 1. **ViewHosting**: This product is intended for use in your production code.
 It contains the necessary components to make your SwiftUI views testable.

-2. **ViewHostingTesting**: This product is designed for use in your test target.
+2. **ViewHostingInternal**: This product is designed for use in your test target.
 It provides the tools needed to host views and test dynamic properties like `@State`, `@Binding`, and others in a controlled testing environment.

 ## Key Features